 You will be notified of the outcome of your interview and status of your application within two weeks of your interview.
 You will be assigned one of three outcomes: Accept, Waitlist, or Do Not Accept.

 If you are offered a seat in the program, you will have seven calendar days to acknowledge your acceptance.
-Within two weeks of being notified of acceptance, you must submit the first installment ($250) of your nonrefundable deposit to secure your seat.
+Within two weeks of being notified of acceptance, you must submit a $500 deposit to secure your seat.
+This deposit is fully refundable if forfeiture of the accepted seat is received prior to January 15.
+No refund will be made for withdrawals of acceptance between January 15 and matriculation in the program.

-Post-acceptance and pre-matriculation requirements are communicated to accepted candidates after they have paid their deposit.
-You must complete the requirements no later than one month prior to the first day of orientation.
+Post-acceptance and pre-matriculation requirements, including onboarding resources/activities, compliance documentation and attestations are communicated to accepted candidates after they have paid their deposit.
+You must complete the requirements no later than one month prior to matriculation.
+Per program policy, you are expected to start the onboarding process within three weeks of being granted access.
+Failure to engage in these activities or meet the deadlines specified may result in the PA Program rescinding your seat and offering it to an alternate candidate.

 Upon completion of interviews for the application cycle, any remaining seats will be filled with candidates from the waitlist.
 Ranking of candidates on the waitlist will be determined by the Program Admissions Committee and not disclosed.